 About the Practice

-Common Projekts is a New York-based architectural design firm working across residential, commercial, and renovation projects.
-The practice was founded on a simple principle: that good architecture doesn't require excess — it requires rigor.
+Common Projekts is a New York architectural design firm working across residential, commercial, and renovation projects.
+The practice was founded on a simple idea: good architecture isn't about adding more.
+It's about getting fewer things exactly right.

 Every project starts with what the space actually is.
 Not what it could be dressed up to be, but what its structure, light, and material offer on their own terms.
 The work proceeds from there.